 Obligations of each student trainee are tailored specifically to their career goals and preparation as well as on the length of their training period and the precise program of study.
 All students receive orientation, chemical, lab, and animal safety training.

 The focus of our training program is to provide a supportive and highly collaborative environment with maximum interaction among our research staff.
 To that end, we have developed several group meetings that define our academic life.
 Student researchers are encouraged to attend these:

 - weekly individual lab group meetings

 - monthly vision research seminars

 The CVR group meeting involves all 30+ CVR researchers and this shared experience provides a consistency of academic training and mentoring for all of the staff.
 These meetings are focused on in-depth discussion of ongoing experimental design and data analysis as well as journal club activities.

-Internet-based videoconferencing between the Center for Vision Research and other sites in the SUNY Eye Institute extends our scope statewide.
+Internet-based videoconferencing between the Center for Vision Research and other sites extends our scope statewide.

 Students are encouraged at all levels to present their work at regional, national, and international meetings.